satya164/grrr/README.md

 Why the name?
 Well, generating gresource files is boring, and it also starts with "gr" :)

+If you don't know what GResource is, check the [official documentation](https://developer.gnome.org/gio/stable/GResource.html).

 ## Dependencies

 * gjs